 About the Religion and Culture course block

-Bachelor of Applied Arts and Sciences degree courses in the Religion and Culture course block are offered on an accelerated (8-week) schedule.
+Penn LPS Online courses in Religion and Culture are offered on an accelerated (8-week) schedule.
 Courses in the block are largely asynchronous with some optional synchronous sessions to be scheduled by the instructors.

 All Penn LPS Online courses offer academic credit.*